 We recommend any beard dandruff sufferer to at least once a week, scrub their face with a natural exfoliating scrub like the Brickell’s Face Scrub (just remember to apply some oil afterward, as this removes some natural oils that you need).

-Another – even better way – to thoroughly exfoliate your beard without stripping the natural oils, is to use a boar bristle beard brush on your facial hair daily.
+Another – even better way – to thoroughly exfoliate your beard without stripping the natural oils, is to use a beard brush on your facial hair daily.

-Brushing exfoliates and removes the old already flaked up pieces, helps stimulate the natural secretion of the moisturizing sebum oil, and evenly distributes the natural oils and beard oils to your whiskers (click here to read our full article on beard brushes).
+Brushing exfoliates and removes the old already flaked up pieces, helps stimulate the natural secretion of the moisturizing sebum oil, and evenly distributes the natural oils and beard oils to your whiskers.

 Bottom line: Weekly exfoliating scrub + daily beard brushing are some of the low hanging fruits of beard dandruff prevention, and some of the most underestimated beard care essentials.